Regulatory actions for June 12, 2025

 June 12, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bosotn Scientific, Neurent, Viz.ai.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Azurity, Cantargia, Capricor, Chemomab, Kelun-Biotech, Radiopharm.

 Briefs